 So when you’re hosting a webinar or a virtual classroom session, what’s the trick to keeping learners involved and engaged?
-This was a topic recently in the E-Learning Heroes community (How to make a webinar engaging?) and, as usual, produced a great many ideas and suggestions to liven and improve any webinar.
+Here are some ideas and suggestions.

 Poll your participants

-Imran Abbasi suggests polling your learners on things like typical challenges encountered in the workplace.
-Bob S brings this suggestion a step further by recommending we give learners control and let them decide what content gets covered, or in what order, through polls.
-New community member Amy Lyons (Welcome to the community, Amy!) chimed in with a few great ideas for polling: find out how comfortable they are with the content, or why they are attending the training.
-Great tips!
+Polling your learners on things like typical challenges encountered in the workplace can be a good way to get them involved.
+If you want to take this a step further, you could give learners control and let them decide what content gets covered, or in what order, through polls.
+If you’re not sure what to ask your learners in your poll, try asking how comfortable they are with the content or why they are attending the training.

-Tim Slade points out that asking questions is a straightforward but critical way of getting learners involved.
-Community member Kai suggests you go no more than 2-3 slides without asking questions, and when learners answer, ask them to share their name first.
+Asking questions is a straightforward but effective way of getting learners involved.
+As a general rule, it’s a good idea not to go over more than two or three slides without asking questions.
+When learners answer, ask them to share their name first.
 This creates a more intimate feel and helps learners get to know each other.

 Answer questions proactively

 Asking questions is a two-way street!
-Keep in mind your learners likely have questions for you as well.
-Allison LaMotte and Tim Slade both agree that proactively answering questions as they come through (as opposed to waiting until the end of a session) can help learners feel heard and engaged.
-Answering incoming questions can be difficult when you’re presenting a webinar solo, and that’s when the next point comes in handy.
+Keep in mind that your learners likely have questions for you as well.
+Proactively answering questions as they come through (as opposed to waiting until the end of a session) can help learners feel heard and engaged.
+But answering incoming questions can be difficult when you’re presenting a webinar solo, which is when the next point comes in handy.

-Ashley Chiasson points out that a producer is helpful when a presenter becomes inundated by chat comments.
-A producer can respond to these messages, ensuring learners don’t feel left out or ignored.
-Additionally, Owen Holt brought up that a producer can scan the group while you’re presenting and identify if anyone needs helps or has any questions.
+It can be helpful to enlist the help of another person, often referred to as a producer, when giving a webinar.
+That way, when the presenter becomes inundated by chat comments or questions, the producer can respond so learners don’t feel left out or ignored.
+If the learners are all on webcam, the producer can also scan the group while you’re presenting and identify if anyone needs help or has questions.

 Pick on participants

-A debate arose from the following engagement idea: pick on specific participants and ask them direct questions during the webinar.
-Ashley Chiasson and Allison LaMotte pointed out that this method can potentially make people feel uncomfortable and singled out.
-Community members agreed this method is most useful if participants are warned ahead of time that this will happen, and, as Simon Blair pointed out, it also helps when learners know each other and the presenter.
+Some presenters also like to pick on specific participants and ask them direct questions during the webinar.
+While this can be an effective way to increase participation, it also has the potential to make people feel uncomfortable and singled out.
+For this reason, you might want to warn learners ahead of time if you plan to go this route.
+Picking on participants also tends to be more well received in groups where learners know each other and the presenter.
 All that to say, use this particular strategy with caution!

 Use social media

-Kai mentioned that using social media, for example Twitter, is a great way to let people stay in touch after the webinar, and a way to ask follow-up questions.
-Nicole Legault (that’s me!) chimed in with the idea to create a hashtag for your webinar, to make it even easier for people to track tweets related to your training session.
+Using social media, for example Twitter, is a great way to encourage people to stay in touch after the webinar and ask follow-up questions.
+You could create a hashtag for your webinar, to make it even easier for people to track tweets related to your training session.

-Thanks to all of our amazing community members for participating in this discussion and sharing these awesome tips.
-If all the webinars we attended incorporated these features, we would be much less likely to be distracted and much more likely to participate.
+If all webinars adopted the tips outlined above, learners would be much less likely to be distracted and much more likely to participate.